Connecting to public Wi-Fi networks - threat or scare?

 Never perform financial transactions over public Wi-Fi – a hacker can easily redirect you to a fake site.

-Reality: First, most people carry out banking through their bank’s official app.
-These apps are designed to be secure even over unprotected public networks, such as café or airport Wi-Fi.
-They use strong encryption to protect your data in transit and often include additional security layers like user verification and certificate checks.
-This applies only if you're using an official banking app downloaded from a trusted source (Google Play, App Store) and keep your device regularly updated – updates often patch security vulnerabilities.
+Reality: Most people today use their bank’s official mobile app for financial transactions.
+These apps are specifically designed to remain secure even on unprotected public networks, such as those in cafés or airports.
+They use strong encryption to safeguard your data during transmission and typically include additional security layers like user verification and certificate validation.
+This protection only applies if you’re using the official banking app downloaded from a trusted source (like Google Play, or the App Store) and keep your device regularly updated — as updates often fix known security vulnerabilities.

-Second, the same principles apply when using a secure browser to access internet banking or other HTTPS sites.
+The same general principles apply when you use a secure web browser to access online banking or other HTTPS-enabled websites.

 Example